Lodged by the Supreme Administrative Court

 The full text of the request for a preliminary ruling can be found here.

-The CJEU ruled that:
+The Court of Justice ruled that:

-"1.
-Article 2(1)(b)(iii) of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax must be interpreted as meaning that it applies to intra-Community acquisitions of excise goods, in respect of which the excise duty is chargeable in the Member State of destination of the dispatch or transport of those goods, carried out by a taxable person whose other acquisitions are not subject to value added tax pursuant to Article 3(1) of that directive.
+1. Article 2(1)(b)(iii) of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax must be interpreted as meaning that it applies to intra-Community acquisitions of excise goods, in respect of which the excise duty is chargeable in the Member State of destination of the dispatch or transport of those goods, carried out by a taxable person whose other acquisitions are not subject to value added tax pursuant to Article 3(1) of that directive.

 2. Article 2(1)(b)(iii) of Directive 2006/112 must be interpreted as meaning that, in a chain of successive transactions which gave rise only to a single intra-Community transport of excise goods under an excise duty suspension arrangement, the acquisition carried out by the trader liable for payment of the excise duty in the Member State of destination of the dispatch or transport of those goods cannot be classified as an intra-Community acquisition subject to value added tax under that provision, where that transport cannot be ascribed to that acquisition.

-3. Article 2(1)(b)(i) of Directive 2006/112 must be interpreted as meaning that, where there is a chain of successive acquisitions concerning the same excise goods and which gave rise only to a single intra-Community transport of those goods under an excise duty suspension arrangement, the fact that those goods are transported under that arrangement does not constitute a decisive factor in determining to which acquisition the transport is to be ascribed for the purposes of applying value added tax under that provision."
+3. Article 2(1)(b)(i) of Directive 2006/112 must be interpreted as meaning that, where there is a chain of successive acquisitions concerning the same excise goods and which gave rise only to a single intra-Community transport of those goods under an excise duty suspension arrangement, the fact that those goods are transported under that arrangement does not constitute a decisive factor in determining to which acquisition the transport is to be ascribed for the purposes of applying value added tax under that provision.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning freedom of establishment and approximation of laws by the resolution No. 9 As 176/2016-50 of 2 December 2016.

-The request for a preliminary ruling has been made in proceeding concerning an inspection initiated by the latter in respect of Corporates Companies’ compliance with the requirements set out in the national law transposing Directive 2005/60.
+The request for a preliminary ruling has been made in proceeding concerning an inspection initiated by the latter in respect of Corporate Companies’ compliance with the requirements set out in the national law transposing Directive 2005/60.

 The text of the request for a preliminary ruling can be found here.

-The Court of Justice ruled that: “[a]rticle 2(1), point 3(c) of Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing, read in conjunction with Article 3, point 7(a) of that directive, must be interpreted as meaning that a person, such as that at issue in the main proceedings, whose commercial activity consists in selling companies which it formed itself, without any prior request on the part of its potential clients, for the purposes of sale to those clients, by means of a transfer of its shares in the capital of the company being sold, falls within the scope of those provisions”.
+Article 2(1), point 3(c) of Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing, read in conjunction with Article 3, point 7(a) of that directive, must be interpreted as meaning that a person, such as that at issue in the main proceedings, whose commercial activity consists in selling companies which it formed itself, without any prior request on the part of its potential clients, for the purposes of sale to those clients, by means of a transfer of its shares in the capital of the company being sold, falls within the scope of those provisions.

-The judgment of the CJEU of 17 January 2018 CORPORATE COMPANIES s. r. o. v Ministry of Finance (C-676/16) can be found here.
+The judgment of the Court of Justice of 17 January 2018 CORPORATE COMPANIES s. r. o. v Ministry of Finance (C-676/16) can be found here.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning asylum policy by the resolution No. 5 Azs 189/2015-36 of 16 June 2016.